Our research is editorially independent but we may earn a commission for purchases made through our links.

 A top spot for sledding and tubing in Colorado, Winter Park Resort offers a Thanksgiving dinner you won’t soon forget.
 You’ll ride the gondola up the zephyr lift, taking in the panoramic view of the magical snowy wonderland in the Rockies before enjoying dinner at Sunspot Mountaintop Lodge, right on the slopes of Mary Jane and Winter Park.
 It’s served buffet-style and includes all the Thanksgiving favorites.
 You can make an entire weekend of it all, skiing, dining and hot tubbing by staying in one of the multiple lodging options too.

-The Broadmoor in Colorado Springs is a popular all-inclusive resort in Colorado, and this holiday season they’re offering the whole package for the ultimate Thanksgiving dinner, with an option for a luxurious overnight or weekend stay.
+The Broadmoor in Colorado Springs is one of the best resorts in Colorado, and their Thanksgiving dinner is always extravagant.
 You’ll have multiple dining picks at this iconic historic landmark that sits along the shores of Cheyenne Lake, which dates back to the late 19th-century.
-Choose the Lake Terrace Dining Room with its fabulous Thanksgiving Day Champagne Brunch that features carving stations, sushi, crab claws and oysters as well as fresh croissants and cinnamon rolls and breakfast favorites like biscuits and gravy. paired with live entertainment.
-If you decide to spend the night, you can also take advantage of the outdoor infinity pool or the large indoor pool, a spa, three championship golf courses and all sorts of other outdoor activities.
+Some of the feast options feature carving stations, sushi, crab claws and oysters as well as fresh croissants and cinnamon rolls and breakfast favorites like biscuits and gravy paired with live entertainment.
+If you decide to spend the night, you can also take advantage of the outdoor lap pool and whirlpool or the large indoor pool, a spa, two championship golf courses and all sorts of other outdoor activities.

 One of Colorado’s most famously beautiful mountain towns is a great place to be at Thanksgiving, surrounded by spectacular scenery.
 It’s also well-known for attracting the rich and famous, with The Little Nell a celebrity hot spot.
 If you’re hoping to do a little celebrity-spotting yourself, head to Element 47, the hotel’s award-winning restaurant for an unforgettable holiday dinner.
 After a day out on the slopes, look forward to ultra-fine dining that includes a traditional three-course Thanksgiving dinner with all the gourmet trimmings, or visit Ajax Tavern for its take on Thanksgiving favorites, including roasted organic turkey and pecan pie.
 If you can swing it, book a room in what’s considered to be one of the world’s best mountain resorts.

-Mount Princeton Hot Springs Resort will offer its annual Thanksgiving buffet, which is paired with live music from local musicians.
+Mount Princeton Hot Springs Resort offers its annual Thanksgiving buffet, which is paired with live music from local musicians.
 Before and after dining, you’ll be able to take advantage of the soothing hot springs, set within natural, rocky surroundings as well as human-made pools, all heated by geothermal water.
 You may want to stick around to allow for plenty of time to indulge in a massage or a variety of treatments at the spa.
 On the go?
-You can also pick up Thanksgiving To Go meals, available at the Princeton Club Restaurant.
+You can also pick up Thanksgiving meals to go, available at the Princeton Club Restaurant.

 The ART Hotel is home to Fire restaurant, an ideal spot for those who are looking for a holiday brunch.
 You’ll find family-style favorites with chef’s canapes in addition to herb-crusted prime rib, oven-roasted turkey.
 Start with lobster bisque and harvest squash ravioli, then finish up with pumpkin or pecan pie.
 It makes for a great “staycation” for area residents as well as visitors who can enjoy this boutique hotel’s museum-quality collection of nearly 40 original works and luxurious amenities like rooftop swimming pools.